 A colourful harmony

-Due to its geography and history, the Seychelles ended up with a mixture of almost every culture.
-With 88,311 inhabitants, the Seychelles has ethnic roots from around the world in the fields or music, art, cuisine and dance.
+Due to its geography and history, the Seychelles has ended up with a mixture of almost every culture.
+With over 94,000 inhabitants, the Seychelles has ethnic roots from around the world in the fields or music, art, cuisine and dance.

-The majority of Seychellois are of African origin yet, some do have ancestors of European, Indian or Chinese origin.
-Smaller groups involve those of French, Indian, Arabic and Chinese origin.
+The majority of Seychellois are of African origin yet, there is still a large blend of ancestors from Europe, India and China.
+Smaller groups involve those of French and Arabic origin.

 Being a diverse country, the Seychelles accommodates a population with a wide range of international languages including English and French.
 Native to our islands, you will find the most common language to be the Seychellois Creole.

-The Independence Day of Seychelles on 19th June is an occasion for families to gather and spend some quality time on a local beach to have a picnic.
-Do not forget to hangout in the evening, where you will be greeted by a spectacular firework display.
+The Independence Day of Seychelles on 29th June is an occasion for families to gather and spend some quality time on a local beach to have a picnic.
+There are also varoius religious public holidays throughout the course of the year.